interestingforked/shushud/readme.md

 This API will also serve as the canonical source for all billable events in the cloud.
 Depending upon the success of our rollout to add-on providers, we hope the adoption of the API will reach teams like runtime and add-ons.

+## General Idea

+If you tell me about an event that I do not already know about --fine.
+If you tell me that an event I know about has changed, it can only be that the event has ended.
+You can tell me about an event as much as you would like so long as the details remain constant.

 ## Concerns